alexa-samples/skill-sample-nodejs-zero-to-hero/03/README.md

 # Part 3 - Slots, Slot Validation and Automatic Dialog Delegation

+In this module we strat an Alexa Hosted Skill from scratch and this is the one we'll keep evolving.
+We show slots (buil;t-in and custom), synonyms, slot validation and dialogs & prompts with AutoDelegate.

 ## Milestones

 1. **Build Tab**: create Alexa-hosted skill from scratch or overwrite HelloWorld, select/add your locale.